worldmaking/datt3074/index.md

 We covered some of these in previous weeks, but it is good to review.
 Let's start from last week's latched sequencer, and replace the phasor source with a random source.

 Remember from Chapter 1, we talked about signal changes in terms of **rates**, **ranges**, and **kinds**.
-- **Ratres**: Starting from a full audio-rate `noise` source, we can slow this down by triggering a `latch` with some trigger-generating signal.
+- **Rates**: Starting from a full audio-rate `noise` source, we can slow this down by triggering a `latch` with some trigger-generating signal.
   - Last week we saw an example of using a `phasor` -> `go.ramp2trig` -> `latch` to create a periodic, stepped waveform, which we can feed with `noise`.
     - *(We also saw how to smooth this by chaining another latch and using a crossfading `mix` driven by the `phasor`)*
   - An alternative trigger source is `change`, which will be non-zero if the input is rising or falling.
 To detect only a rising edge, use `change` -> `> 0`.